movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 pinning, commit/abort allocator transitions, and the emergency metadata commit reserve are in place.
 Delayed metadata-reference ownership and merging are in place, along with skinny-metadata extent-tree materialization and commit-time block-group accounting.
-Delayed data refs, ordered extents, and durable superblock publication remain.
+Delayed data refs and ordered data extents remain;
+metadata-only transactions now have durable superblock publication.
 Exercise the mutation paths with a small in-kernel test harness as they gain callers, but keep the public filesystem read-only.

 ### 3. B-tree writer